 The Egyptians were masterful astrologists.
 They used to keep track of time by following the cycles of the moon.
 However, the seasons would not line up with the schedule of the lunar calendar.
 So they invented a solar calendar with approximately 365 days a year.
 The ancient Egyptian solar calendar is the first calendar known to use a year of 365 days.
 Nowadays we use the Gregorian calendar around which is also sun-based.

 Furthermore, the Egyptians wanted to be as precise as possible with keeping track of time, so they invented not one but two types of clocks.
 They used obelisks as a type of sun clock.
-They kept track of how the shadow moved around on its surface throughout the day.
+They kept track of how the shadow moved around on its surface through the day.
 This allowed them to be able to identify the longest and shortest days of the year, critical for farming.

 The other type of clock is a water clock made of stone with a small hole at the bottom.
 This allowed the water to drip at a consistent rate.
 Measuring the passing of time was measured by marks at different levels.